Guam girls hand Papua New Guinea a 98-point loss in the FIBA U15 Oceania Championship on Tuesday night

-The Guam U15 Girls National Team improved to 2-0 in the FIBA U15 Oceania Championship, dispatching Papua New Guinea 121-23 on Tuesday night at the University of Guam Calvo Field House in Mangilao, Guam.
+The Guam U15 Girls National Team improved to 2-0 in the FIBA U15 Oceania Championship, dispatching Papua New Guinea 121-23 on Tuesday night at the University of Guam Calvo Field House in Mangilao.

+"I’m very proud of how our team had come together and played good basketball," said Guam head coach Derin Stinnett.

 In Guam’s high-production night, made possible by head coach Derin Stinnett’s inclusive leadership style, all 12 roster members scored and seven players recorded double-digit scoring.